ESAT Chemistry: Revision Notes

 Most testedC5.4

-This topic covers how to identify electron transfer in chemical reactions.
-For the ESAT, you must analyse a given equation and classify it as oxidation, reduction, a combined redox reaction, or a non-redox process by tracking electron movement.
+Identifying electron transfer in a reaction means analysing a given equation and, for the ESAT, classifying it as oxidation, reduction, a combined redox reaction, or a non-redox process by tracking electron movement.

 Revise this topic ›Disproportionation Reactions